LarsIndresaeter/radio-arduino/README.md

 ## User story

+The code in this repository solves the user story:

 > I want to connect a sensor to a arduino board and send the data to the cloud